docker-library/commit-warehouse/README.md

   -v /var/log/silverpeas:/opt/silverpeas/log \
   -v /var/lib/silverpeas:/opt/silverpeas/data \
   --link postgresql:database \
-  silverpeas-prod:6.0
+  silverpeas:6.0
 ```
-This image exposes the 8000 port at which Silverpeas is listening and this port is here mapped to the 8080 port of the host.
+This image exposes the 8000 port at which Silverpeas listens and this port of the container is here mapped to the 8080 port of the host.
 It is recommended to mount the volumes `/opt/silverpeas/log` and `/opt/silverpeas/data` from the container.
 Indeed, the first volume contains the log files produced by the Silverpeas application whereas the second volume contains all the data that are managed by the users in Silverpeas.
-So, you can easily have a glance at the Silverpeas activity and you can switch to the next version of Silverpeas without losing the data.
+So, you can easily have a glance at the Silverpeas activity and you can switch to the next version of Silverpeas without losing any data.
 (Using a [Data Volume Container][data-volume] to map `/opt/silverpeas/log` and `/opt/silverpeas/data` is a better solution.)

 In the case to have a finer configuration of Silverpeas, you can create directly a `config.properties` file with, additionally to the other configuration parameters, the database access parameters, and then you pass it to the container:
 ```